RobotnikAutomation/rbvogui_common/README.md

 The urdf, meshes, and other elements needed in the description are contained here.

-### rbsherpa_navigation

-This package contains all the configuration files needed execute the AMCL algorithms in simulation.

 ### rbsherpa_localization

+This package contains all the configuration files needed to execute the amcl algorithm serving a map or you can use the gmapping to make your own map of a world and test the amcl with it!

+### rbsherpa_localization
+This packages contain the files needed to run move_base or simple goals with move.